m-kypr/crypto000/README.md

 ### Requirements

-ccxt
-numpy
-Flask
-numba
+Python 3 & See requirements.txt

 ### How to use

+- copy default_key.json to key.json and paste your Api keys

+- copy default_config.json to config.json

+- `pip install -r requirements.txt`

-- `python crypto000.py`
+- `python3 crypto000.py`

-- Flask will be running in the background, serving a small API

 ### How it works & Motivation

 - Calculate two exponential moving averages and if they cross it is either time to sell or buy depending on how the lines crossed
 - This is all done in threads with Queues, theoretically if there were no rate limits by the exchange APIs, you could trade on nearly infinity many markets
+- Flask will be running in the background, serving a small API (default port is 3333)

 The creator of this script knows that this provides absolutely 0 value to anyone besides the user, I have started and abandoned similar projects multiple times